 - 1. Development and management of the Association; - 2.
-Lodgepole pine regeneration; - 3.
-Comparison of pre- and post-harvest development of Lodgepole pine;
+Regenerated lodgepole pine; - 3.
+Comparison of pre- and post-harvest development of Lodgepole pine; - 4.
+Cooperative management of historic research trials;

-- 4. Cooperative management of historic research trials; - 5.
-Yield estimators; - 6.
-Enhanced management of Lodgepole pine; - 7.
-Regeneration management in a MPB environment.
+- 5. Yield estimators;

+- 6. Enhanced management of Lodgepole pine;

+- 7. Regeneration management in a MPB environment.